drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L06/slides.md

 ## Correlation | Pearson Correlation Coefficient

-Pearson correlation coefficient, denoted by \(r\), is a measure of the linear correlation between two variables.
+Pearson correlation coefficient, denoted by $\(r\)$, is a measure of the linear correlation between two variables.
 It ranges from -1 to 1, and so it is a **standardized** measure of the strength of the relationship.

 <div class = "col-wrapper">
 <div class="c1" style = "width: 50%">